 Ride a stationary bike.
 Ask your doctor or therapist how long and how hard to ride.

-Make yourself stronger even when you are sitting:
+Get stronger even when you are sitting:

-Ask your doctor what foods to eat to get more energy.
+- Ask your doctor what foods to eat to get more energy.

-If you smoke, STOP.
-Stay away from smokers when you are out, and do not allow smoking in your home.
-Stay away from strong odors and fumes.
-Do breathing exercises.
+- If you smoke, now is the time to quit.
+Stay away from smokers when you are out.
+Do not allow smoking in your home.

-Take all the medicines that your doctor prescribed for you.
+- Take all the medicines that your doctor prescribed for you.

-Talk to your doctor if you feel depressed or anxious.
+- Talk to your doctor if you feel depressed or anxious.

 Get a flu shot every year.
 Ask your doctor if you should get a pneumonia vaccine.

-Wash your hands often, and always after you go to the bathroom and when you are around people who are sick.
+Wash your hands often.
+Always wash them after you go to the bathroom and when you are around people who are sick.

-Tips to save energy:
+To save your energy:

-Always have a back-up supply of oxygen in the home or with you when you go out.
+Have a backup supply of oxygen at home or with you when you go out.
 Keep the phone number of your oxygen supplier with you at all times.
 Learn how to use oxygen safely at home.